Together Redefined: Discover Our Rebranding Trailer. Watch Now!

 Mockup of Yaveon Papers

-What does a batch number provide information about?
+What does a batch number reveal?

-• who
+• who manufactured a product

-• when
+• when it was manufactured

-• where
+• where it was manufactured

-• with which machines and raw materials
+• which machines and raw materials were used

 Where is the batch number located?